Dreigannadoit/icp_blockchain_temp/README.md

+# Blockchain and Web3 project

+THis project utilizes blockcahin technology to import a static website to the blockchain.

-# Push to Your GitHub Repository
+## Push to Your GitHub Repository
 Run command in terminal

 ```